CoffeaTeam/coffea-casa/docs/cc_user_ssl.rst

    :width: 50%
    :align: center

-There are two different UC AF deployed ServiceX instance.
+There are two different, UC AF deployed ServiceX instances.
 The only difference between them is the type of input data they are capable of processing.
 `Uproot <https://uproot-atlas.servicex.af.uchicago.edu/>`_ processes any kind of "flat" ROOT files, while `xAOD <https://xaod.servicex.af.uchicago.edu/>`_ processes only Rucio registered xAOD files.

 To use them one has to register and get approved.